Bloodfist II: Plot

-The film opens with Jake Raye as he fights Mickey Sheehan in a pro-kickboxing bout.
-The movie opens as they enter the fifth Round of the Lightweight Championship Match.
-Jake delivers Mickey a lightning fast kick to the throat in the middle of the sixth round, instantly killing him.
-Seeing what he had done, he decides to give up kickboxing once and for all.
+The film opens with kickboxer Jake Raye fighting Mickey Sheehan for the Lightweight Championship.
+Jake kicks Mickey in the throat, instantly killing him.
+Jake decides to give up kickboxing.

-A year later, a friend and manager Vinny Petrello (Kickboxing and UFC champion Maurice Smith) asks him for a favor to travel to Manila and bail him out of trouble with a guy named Su.
-Although Jake's evening with a prostitute (Liza David) is interrupted, he agrees to help his friend in need.
+A year later, friend and manager Vinny Petrello (Maurice Smith) asks him to travel to Manila and bail him out of trouble with a guy named Su.
 Jake Raye travels to Manila, and meets up with local fighters John Jones (James Warring), Sal Taylor (Timothy D. Baker), Manny Rivera (Manny Samson), and Tobo Casenerra (Monsour Del Rosario).
 He also meets up with Dieter (Robert Marius), the head of the Dojo.
-Thugs attack Jake, who is helped by a woman named Mariella (Rina Reyes) into an abandoned safehouse.
-Mariella betrays him, and the thugs enter the safehouse.
-Dieter drugs Raye, and puts him on the ship with the other fighters.
-Raye is re-acquained with his friend Bobby Rose (Rick Hill) and meets another fighter named Ernesto (Steve Rodgers).
-It is revealed that Su (Joe Mari Avellana) is the one who bring the fighters to his island home called Paradise, and it is also revealed that Vinny is helping Su get the fighters there to battle in gladiator matches.
+Dieter drugs Raye and puts him on a ship with the other fighters.
+Raye is reacquainted with his friend Bobby Rose (Richard Hill) and meets another fighter named Ernesto (Steve Rogers).
+Su (Joe Mari Avellana) is the one bringing fighters to his island home called Paradise, and Vinny is helping him.

-The fighters briefly rebel giving Jake Raye time to escape.
-Soon Raye has a change of heart and decides to free the other fighters.
-He makes it back to the house undetected by Su, and is helped once more by Mariella.
-Mariella and Raye uncover a plot for Su to give anabolic steroids to each of his fighters before the match.

-Jake Raye takes out some guards before he is discovered by Dieter and knocked unconscious by Vinny, pretending to be in trouble.
+The fighters briefly revolt giving Jake Raye time to escape, but he has a change of heart and decides to free the other fighters.
+He makes it back undetected by Su.
+Jake takes out some guards before Dieter discovers him and Vinny knocks him out.
 Jake is taken to the challenger’s box of the arena, where Su, Vinny, and his guests are awaiting the match's beginning.
 Both John and Ernest die in the arena while battling their opponents while Manny is killed trying to escape.
-(Ernest does win his fight, but Su orders Vinny to kill him either due to his unorthodox fighting--i.e. low blows and eye gouging although the fights were not fair to begin with and they were fighting for survival--or his embarrassment of Su's fighter).
-With the help of Mariella and the surviving fighters (Bobby, Sal, and Tobo).
+Ernest wins his fight, but Su orders Vinny to kill him.
 Jake fights and kills Vinny while the others defeat the guards and the elite fighters.
-Bobby shoots Dieter while escaping, and the film ends after Jake defeats Su with a swift kick off the balcony.
-The five people begin to walk off Paradise forever.
+Bobby shoots Dieter, and the film ends with Jake kicking Su with off a balcony.